tarasevich-dmitry/Dota4cast/README.md

   <summary>Predictions based on team previous results</summary>
  <br>

-  Build on results of professional teams performance.
+  Build on results of professional teams performance with TrueSkill algorithm

 ---